-SIP trunk optimization feature allows each signaling group to point to multiple Session Managers.
+SIP trunk optimization feature enables each signaling group to point to multiple Session Managers.
 In this particular case, a signaling group will point to both Session Manager-1 and Session Manager-2.
 This is achieved by pointing the signaling group to a cluster of Session Managers.
-An SM cluster can have as many as 28 Session Managers.
-With a Session Manager cluster, it
+An SM cluster can have 28 Session Managers.
+With a Session Manager cluster, it is assumed that all Session Managers share a similar configuration, and any Session Manager can route a call to the far end station or far-end trunk.

-The ability of signaling group to point to both Session Managers reduces the required trunks by half to be administered on Communication Manager while achieving full redundancy.
-If the link to the Session Manager-1 fails, then the Signaling group uses the link to Session Manager-2 to route all the outgoing traffic.
-The effect of having one signaling group pointing to multiple Session Managers is as follows:
+The ability of the signaling group to point to both Session Managers reduces the required trunks to be administered on Communication Manager by half while achieving full redundancy.
+If the link to Session Manager-1 fails, the Signaling group uses the link to Session Manager-2 to route all the outgoing traffic.
+The effect of one signaling group pointing to multiple Session Managers is as follows:

-- Signaling group remains in service if at least one Session Manager administered in the cluster is reachable. - Trunk group remains in service and all members administered in the trunk group can be used to deliver traffic. - For example, trunk group with 5000 members in the first scenario can service 2500 agents on Session Manager-1 and 2500 agents on Session Manager-2.
-The same trunk group with 5000 members can services 2500 agents on Session Manager-1 and 2500 agents on Session Manager-2 through the link between Communication Manager and Session Manager-2, if the connectivity between Communication Manager and Session Manager-1 goes down.
-Even if Session Manager-1 goes down and all agents move to Session Manager-2, the same 5000 members will be able to reach all the 5000 agents.
+- Signaling group remains in service if at least one Session Manager administered in the cluster is reachable. - Trunk group remains in service, and all members administered in the trunk group can deliver traffic. - For example, a trunk group with 5000 members in the first scenario can service 2500 agents on Session Manager-1 and 2500 agents on Session Manager-2.
+If the connectivity between Communication Manager and Session Manager-1 goes down, the same trunk group with 5000 members can service 2500 agents on Session Manager-1 and 2500 agents on Session Manager-1 and 2500 agents on Session Manager-2 through the link between Communication Manager and Session Manager-2 through the link between Communication Manager and Session Manager-2, Even if Session Manager-1 goes down and all agents move to Session Manager-2, the same 5000 members can reach all the 5000 agents.

-Additional enhancements made in SIP trunk optimization feature are as follows:
+The SIP trunk optimization feature are as follows:

-- Number of trunk members have been increased to 9,999 for SIP trunk groups. - Number of SIP agents have been increased to 10,000. - System wide trunk members have been increased to 30,000. - Measured trunks have been increased to 30,000. - TLS connections for SIP was increased to 56 from the current value of 32 to support 28 Session Managers because, two links are required to support each Session Manager. - SIP Station form directly points to its Primary and Secondary Session Manager to support 28 Session Managers, because two links are required to support each Session Manager.
-For more details on the capacities, see Avaya Aura® Communication Manager System Capacities Table.
+- Number of trunk members is 9,999 for SIP trunk groups. - Number of SIP agents is 10,000. - System-wide trunk members is 30,000. - Measured trunks is 30,000. - TLS connections for SIP is 56 from 32 to support 28 Session Managers because two links are required to support each Session Manager. - SIP Station form directly points to its Primary and Secondary Session Manager to support 28 Session Managers because two links are required to support each Session Manager.
+For more information about the capacities, see Avaya Aura® Communication Manager System Capacities Table.